rust-lang/book/second-edition/nostarch/chapter16.md

 ### Using `move` Closures with Threads

-There's a feature of closures that we didn't cover in Chapter 13 that's often useful with `thread::spawn`: `move` closures.
+There’s a feature of closures that we didn’t cover in Chapter 13 that’s often useful with `thread::spawn`: `move` closures.
 We said this in Chapter 13:

 > Creating closures that capture values from their environment is mostly used
 > in the context of starting new threads.

-Now we're creating new threads, so let's talk about capturing values in closures!
+Now we’re creating new threads, so let’s talk about capturing values in closures!

 Notice the closure that we pass to `thread::spawn` in Listing 16-1 takes no
-arguments: we're not using any data from the main thread in the spawned thread's code.
-In order to use data in the spawned thread that comes from the main thread, we need the spawned thread's closure to capture the values it needs.
-Listing 16-3 shows an attempt to create a vector in the main thread and use it in the spawned thread, which won't work the way this example is written:
+arguments: we’re not using any data from the main thread in the spawned thread’s code.
+In order to use data in the spawned thread that comes from the main thread, we need the spawned thread’s closure to capture the values it needs.
+Listing 16-3 shows an attempt to create a vector in the main thread and use it in the spawned thread, which won’t work the way this example is written:

 Filename: src/main.rs